NVlabs/DG-Net/README.md

 ```

 ## Tips
-Notes the format of the camera id and the number of cameras.
+Note the format of the camera id and the number of cameras.

-For some dataset, e.g., MSMT17, there are more than 10 cameras.
-You need to modify the `prepare.py` and evaluation codes to read the double-digit camera ID.
+For some datasets (e.g., MSMT17), there are more than 10 cameras.
+You need to modify the prepariation and evaluation code to read the double-digit camera id.

-For some vehicle re-ID datasets. e.g. VeRi, you also need to modify the `prepare.py` and evaluation codes.
-It has different naming rules.
+For some vehicle re-id datasets (e.g., VeRi) having different naming rules, you also need to modify the preparition and evaluation code.

 ## Citation
 Please cite this paper if it helps your research: